gullerya/just-test/readme.md

 	suite = JT.createSuite();

-	suite.addTest(function (pass, fail) {		//	can skip the options, defaults will be used ...
+	suite.addTest(function (pass, fail) {		//	can skip the config, defaults will be used ...
 	});